dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.0.md

     {
         modelBuilder.Entity<Post>().HasQueryFilter(
             p => !p.IsDeleted
-            && p.TenantId == this.TenantId );
+            && p.TenantId == this.TenantId);
     }
 }
 ```

 We define a model-level filter that implements multi-tenancy and soft-delete for instances of the `Post` Entity Type.
-Note the use of a DbContext instance level property: `TenantId`.
+Note the use of a `DbContext` instance-level property: `TenantId`.
 Model-level filters will use the value from the correct context instance (that is, the context instance that is executing the query).

-Filters may be disabled for individual LINQ queries using the IgnoreQueryFilters() operator.
+Filters may be disabled for individual LINQ queries using the `IgnoreQueryFilters()` operator.

 #### Limitations